Fundamental Factorization of a GLSM, Part I: Construction: Comparisons with other constructions

 By abuse of notation we will let $\iota_*[LG_{g,r}(\cZ, d)]^{\op{vir}}$ and $\ch(K_\cZ)$ now denote the corresponding classes in cohomology rather than the Chow ring. \begin{proposition} Let the setup be as in the beginning of this section.
 Given $\vec \gamma = (\gamma_1, \ldots, \gamma_r) \in \op{H}^*(\cZ)^{\otimes r}$, the following are equal:

 \end{proposition}

 \begin{proof} Let $\tilde u$ denote the map $\tilde u: \widetilde P \to \widetilde U$.
 We have,

 The first equality is by Lemma~\ref{lem: MXvir}.
 The second is the projection formula.
-The third is just the definition of the cohomological Fourier--Mukai transform and the fourth equality is Theorem~\ref{t:ram}.
+The third is just the definition of the cohomological Fourier--Mukai transform, and the fourth is Theorem~\ref{t:ram}, which we may apply by Lemma~\ref{lemma: proj resol}.
 The fifth equality is by \eqref{eq: same transforms}.
 The last equality follows from $\mathbb R\pi_* \mathcal V = \mathbb R\pi_* \mathcal V' \oplus \pi_* \cV_2|_\sG $ and the definition of $\varphi_*^{\td}$ (Definition~\ref{d:phitodd}).
 Note that the maps $\op{ord}$ and $q^*$ of Definition~\ref{d:invariants} are both the identity in this case, since $\cX$ is a smooth variety.
 Applying $\op{proj}_*$ finishes the theorem. \end{proof}